Reorganisations and demergers – what can go wrong?

-It is tempting to view a corporate reorganisation, imposition of a holding company or demerger of two or more subsidiaries as internal and therefore not requiring “paperwork”.
+It is tempting to view a corporate reorganisation, creating a holding company structure or demerger of 2 or more subsidiaries as internal and therefore not requiring “paperwork”.
 Directors are keen to make the document trail ‘lighter’.
-However it is a false economy to skip on the paperwork as you could be opening up claims from people like HMRC and shareholders.
+However it is a false economy to skip on the paperwork as you could be opening up claims from HMRC or shareholders.

-To help you navigate the requirements involved with a corporate reorganisation we have explained the overview needed to prepare the step list.
-A solid step list if nothing else focuses the mind on the order of events and filings needed at Companies House and or HMRC.
+We offer specialist legal, commercial and tax advice to help you navigate a corporate reorganisation.
+A solid checklist focuses the mind on the order of events and filings needed at Companies House and or HMRC.

 Dealing with applications and the step lists to support is a growing area of work for us as HMRC steps up surveillance.
 Our rate of successful HMRC clearance application is strong.